 During treatment for spinal stenosis, the patient is secured and positioned on the table with an arm support, belt, and a vest to prevent the body from sliding.
 The duration of the treatment, the pull weight, and the decompressing angle are entered into a computer which calculates a slow progression and maximum pull while alternating between an extension and relaxing state.
 An average spinal stenosis treatment lasts about three to four treatments for about a 20 to 30 minute duration each time.

 Lumbar Spinal Stenosis vs. Cervical Spinal Stenosis

-In lumbar stenosis, which occurs in 75% of stenosis cases, the spinal nerve roots in the lower back are compressed, or choked, and this can produce symptoms of sciatica — tingling, weakness or numbness that radiates from the low back and into the buttocks and legs – especially with activity.
+In lumbar stenosis, which occurs in 75% of stenosis cases, the spinal nerve roots in the lower back are compressed, or choked.
+This can produce symptoms of sciatica; tingling, weakness or numbness that radiates from the lower back and into the buttocks and legs.
+This can present especially with activity.
 Spinal stenosis is related to degeneration in the spine and usually will become significant at the age of 60 or so.
 Treatment for lumbar spinal stenosis is very effective to help adults prevent having to limit activities and can alleviate leg pain and/or difficulty with walking.

-Spinal stenosis pain in the neck (cervical spinal stenosis) can be far more dangerous by compressing the spinal cord.
-Spinal cord stenosis may lead to serious symptoms, including major body weakness or even paralysis.
-Many times people thin the only option they have for cervical spinal stenosis is surgery.
+Spinal stenosis pain in the neck (cervical spinal stenosis) can be far more dangerous because of the compression of the spinal cord.
+Spinal cord stenosis may lead to serious symptoms including major body weakness or even paralysis.
+Many times people think the only option they have for cervical spinal stenosis is surgery.
 This is not true.

-Dr. Cosmas Leigh at Leigh Brain & Spine is highly trained and uses state-of-the art technology to assess and treat spinal stenosis.
-Dr. Leigh has very high treatment success due to the combination of advanced science and the art of decades of experience providing the highest level treatments.
-Call today for your assessment to regain your quality of life.
+Dr. Cosmas Leigh at Leigh Brain & Spine is a highly trained Chiropractic Physician who uses state-of-the art technology to assess and treat spinal stenosis.
+Dr. Leigh has a very high reputation for success due to the combination of advanced science and the art of decades of experience providing the highest quality level of treatment.